zchira/libre-url2audio-lib/README.md

 # libre-url2audio-lib

-simple to use rust library for playing audio streams
+Simple to use rust library for playing audio streams.